East Looe Town Trust

 Trustees are co-opted and vacancies are advertised publicly when they arise.
 None of the Trustees is paid or in receipt of allowances.
 The Trustees are listed below.

-Chair Brian GalipeauBrian Galipeau is a co-opted Trustee.
+Vice Chair Brian GalipeauBrian Galipeau has served as a Trustee, Vice Chair and Chair of the Trust.
 Looe was home-from-home for Brian for thirty years before he and Beth moved to Old Barbican Cottage in 1999.
 They have two married children and four grandchildren.
 A Caradon District Councillor for Looe from 2003 to 2009 Brian has always been driven by the need to improve the economy of the town, and to preserve its heritage, especially by protecting the Conservation Area.
 Served for eight years as Hon.
 Treasurer for Looe RNLI, he is a keen photographer, trains two labradors.

 "I jumped at the chance to serve as a Trustee to help keep some of the town's most historic assets safe for the future, and serve the charitable purposes of the Trust.
 I also want to do what I can to draw our various town organisations into working closer together for the benefit of all."

-Vice Chair Mr Phil GibsonPhil Gibson, a local businessman, was elected as East Looe Town Trust's new Chairman, with effect from 1st October 2017.
-Phil has until recently been Vice Chairman and is the Trust's longest serving Trustee.
+Mr Phil GibsonPhil Gibson, a local businessman, has previously served as Chair and Vice Chair and is the Trust's longest serving Trustee.

 Mr Sam TannerHaving been in the local area for over 12 years but only recently moving into East Looe in June 2018.
 I wanted to give something back to the local community and when I saw the vacancy to become a Trustee I jumped at the chance!
 I am involved in the Agricultural industry as a Director of an Agricultural Merchant business.
 This should come in handy with regards to the beach tractor!
 I look forward to my time of being a Trustee on East Looe Town Trust.